Inference – Models, Services, and Sessions¶

 InferenceService

 , in contrast, is a packaged ML system that is ready to run.
 In Dyff, an inference service is a Docker image that runs a Web server that provides a standard JSON API.
-Often, this Docker image is just a “wrapper” that loads a Model, but Dyff can serve any inference service that provides the appropriate JSON API.
-This is a key differentiating capability of Dyff: it allows for complex, production-ready ML systems with arbitrary dependencies to be audited through a standard interface.- Inference Session
+Often, this Docker image is just a “wrapper” that loads a Model, but Dyff can serve any inference service that provides the appropriate JSON API.- Inference Session

 An